Take a sneak peek at the new NIST.gov and let us know what you think!

 The Optical Frequency Measurements Group conducts cutting-edge research focused on generating stable optical frequencies and developing tools for precisely measuring optical frequencies, which have the potential to achieve unprecedented timing performance.
 We construct different types of atomic clocks to generate optical frequencies that have demonstrated a fractional instability approaching 1 part in 1018 and an absolute fractional frequency uncertainty approaching 10-16.
 We develop laser frequency combs to connect stable optical frequencies to each other and to microwave sources with an imprecision below 1 part in 1019.
 These state-of-the-art frequency combs are also developed for other important applications, including ultra-low noise microwave generation, mid-IR molecular spectroscopy, optical waveform generation,and calibration of astronomical spectrographs for searches for exo-planets.
 Micro-resonators are being investigated as a promising platform to move frequency combs from laboratory devices to chip-integrated devices for science and metrology.

-Frequency Comb Spectroscopy We use optical frequency combs to perform precision spectroscopy in the visible and, more recently, mid-IR domains, for rapid, high sensitivity, broadband gas detection.
+Frequency Comb Spectroscopy—We use frequency combs based on ultrafast mode-locked lasers to perform precision spectroscopy in the near- and mid-infrared domains, for rapid, high-sensitivity, broadband gas detection.

-Microresonator Device Research With micro-resonators (fabricated in house or by collaborators) we are developing microcombs, integrated reference cavities and low-noise laser sources.
-The goal is to understand the fundamental and technical aspects critical for implementing precision time and frequency metrology in chip-scale devices.
+Microresonator Device Research—With micro-resonators (fabricated in house or by collaborators) we are developing microcombs, integrated reference cavities and low-noise laser sources.
+The goal is to understand the fundamental …

 Time and Frequency Division